Gvv98/Task02/operations.md

 end
 ```

-Similarly to the sum, the `prodotto` function takes the arguments `a`, `b`, `N`, and the expected value `s` for the components of matrix `C`.
+Similarly to the sum, the `product` function takes the arguments `a`, `b`, `N`, and the expected value `s` for the components of matrix `C`.
 The function computes the matrix multiplication and checks the result using the verification step.

 Once you finish working with Julia, you can exit the Julia environment by typing: